dunglas/DunglasActionBundle/README.md

 Amazing isn't it?

 Want to see a more advanced example?
-[Checkout our TestKernel](Tests/Fixtures/TestKernel.php).
+[Checkout our test micro kernel](Tests/Fixtures/TestKernel.php).

 ## Credits

-This bundle has been written by [Kévin Dunglas](https://dunglas.fr) and is sponsored by [Les-Tilleuls.coop](https://les-tilleuls.coop).
+This bundle is brought to you by [Kévin Dunglas](https://dunglas.fr) and is sponsored by [Les-Tilleuls.coop](https://les-tilleuls.coop).